 You’re an optometrist or ophthalmologist, but your patients are—simply put—people.
 They might be stay-at-home parents, managers, students, CEOs, retirees, or any other profession that has nothing to do with contacts and cataracts.
 Your patients don’t know what you know, and they don’t speak the eye care professional’s lingo.

 Ransomware reached a crisis level in 2019, according to Emsisoft, and Forescout recently predicted an increase in cyber attacks.
 The American Medical Collection Agency data breach impacted more than 25 million patients, leading to numerous investigations and lawsuits.

 Why have so many eye care professionals adopted EHR software?
-Because optometry software has the power to transform the patient care experience.
+Because optometry practice management and EHR software have the power to transform the patient care experience.
 EHR software can also lower your productivity or frustrate you to no end if you choose an inefficient product.

 Marketing your eye care practice may frequently take a backseat to other operational and patient care initiatives.
 For a practice to be successful long-term, marketing is an investment that must be made.

 Providing great patient care is the mission of your eye care practice.
 However, your optometry and ophthalmology practice is also a business—and you need to keep that business alive by achieving revenue goals.
 Heard of EHR data mining?
 It’s a term worth knowing if you want to grow your eye care business.

 Treating hundreds of patients each week is the norm for Dr. Greg Caldwell, who is one of four optometrists at a large eye care group practice in Pennsylvania.
 As their optometry practice continued to grow, paper charts and records caused daily inefficiencies for him, his staff, and colleagues.

 Now that the Merit-Based Incentive Payment System (MIPS) 2017 submission period is closed, don’t think you can procrastinate and put MIPS on the back burner for the rest of 2018.